Agryphos/agryphos.github.io/index.markdown

 ---
 # Welcome to my little web page

 Welcome to a place where you will find various little things about software development as I go on to learn this trade from scratch.
 I will probably also post about some other things I happen to find interesting.
+I recently got a sweet book about data science, so if I have time over I might make some posts about that!